 - Enhanced Performance: Magento 2 outperforms its predecessor by running an average of 20% faster.
 Moreover, Magento 2 can manage larger catalog pages without sacrificing speed, making it ideal for expanding online businesses.

 - Refined Checkout Process: Magento 2’s checkout process is more efficient, requiring less time and customer input.
 By reducing checkout time, abandoned carts decrease, and conversion rates increase.

 - Pre-integrated Popular Extensions: Magento 2 comes with popular extensions like PayPal and Braintree already integrated, offering improved functionality right from the start and simplifying store setup for users.

-- Improved Admin Interface: The redesigned admin interface is more intuitive and easier for newcomers to learn.
+- Improved Admin Interface: the redesigned admin interface is more intuitive and easier for newcomers to learn.
 Admins can personalize the panel for easy access to crucial business information, leading to enhanced productivity when handling products, orders, and customer data.
-Importing products is now four times faster than before.

-9-Step-Checklist To Migrate From Magento 1 To Magento 2
+How to Migrate From Magento 1 to Magento 2

 Step 1: Evaluate Your Current Magento 1 Store

 Before beginning the Magento 1 to Magento 2 migration process, it is crucial to evaluate your current Magento 1 store thoroughly.
 This evaluation helps you understand your store’s architecture, including the themes, extensions, customizations, data, and enables you to plan and execute the migration effectively.
 Here are some aspects to consider when evaluating your Magento 1 store:

 - Review your website design and user experience: evaluate the design and user experience of your Magento 1 store.
 Analyze the website layout, themes, and user interface to identify any areas that need improvement or customization in Magento 2.